A Visit From A Yankee Legend..

 probably, much of what I wrote was apocryphal.. but many stories

-repeated often enough had their basis's in truth. looking back at ones life experiences, that
+repeated often enough had their basis's in truth.

 occurred over 50 years ago, is much like peering through the wrong end of the